VermaSamarth/VermaSamarth/README.md

 ### Hi there 👋 Welcome to my Portfolio 🌟✨
 I'm a dedicated and passionate individual with a fervent love for programming and web development.
 For me, the world of technology is more than just a career; it's a calling.
 I thrive on using my technical expertise to tackle real-world challenges and make a positive impact on society.
 It's not just about writing code; it's about creating solutions that matter.
 - 🧑🏻‍🎓 I'm currently studying at Vellore Institute of Technology, Vellore.
+- 🏢 Ex-Intern in Globtier Infotech and Asiana Times.
 - 🌱 I’m currently on the path of mastering the Data Structures and Algorithm.
 - ⚡ I have built a few projects in Laravel, a PHP based framework.
 - 🧠 Fluent in programing lanaguages like Java, C++, C, Laravel etc.